TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-selection-focus.md

 # Bad Alignment

 Now that I have grid lines, it's much easier to see a problem that I've been vaguely aware of and ignoring for a while.
-When you scroll to the end of the grid, the header and grid content doesn't match up.
+When you scroll to the end of the grid, the header and grid content don't match up.

 {% include candid-image.html src="/assets/images/react-spreadsheet/skew-grid-headers.png" alt="Misaligned header and grid" %}